abachi-io/blockchain-service/README.md

 ### Download

-Download this repository to your computer
+Clone the repository to your computer

 ```
 git clone https://github.com/ledgerium/blockchain-service.git
 ```

+Navigate into the cloned directory

 ```
 cd blockchain-service